amgando/remory/readme.md

 The goal of this project is to introduce complete beginners to the fun of writing a Ruby program in small, reasonable steps.

+**The presentation for this project can be found here: [presentation](https://goo.gl/oH89WH)**

-The files in this project are organized into a series of numbered files:
+The code in this project are organized into a series of numbered files:

 - `1.rb`: the beginning of a game, we can play 1 round
 - `2.rb`: we use a loop to play more than 1 round